-The School of Public Policy offers the following dual degree programs in cooperation with other departments and schools at the University of Massachusetts Amherst.
+The School of Public Policy offers the following dual degree programs to compliment our Master's in Public Policy & Administration (MPPA) in cooperation with other departments and schools at the University of Massachusetts Amherst.

 - Public Policy & Business